dcunited001/dcunited001.github.io/_drafts/the-monadic-model-of-metaphysics-and-meditative-states-of-mind.md

 first happened to me, I was suddenly projected an image behind two people holding hands in front of a sunrise or sunset.
 It seemed to come from outside or it was at least an image I did not consciously wander into.
-I didn't expect it, but the instant I tried to reflect on it, I awoke from my group meditation, almost gasping for air.
+I didn't expect it and so immediately tried to reflect on it.
+Instantly, I awoke from my group meditation, almost gasping for air.

 ###